deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

    .. literalinclude:: xml/wfs_basic.xml
       :language: xml

-This will setup a deegree WFS with the feature types from all configured feature stores in the workspace and ``urn:ogc:def:crs:EPSG::4258`` as the coordinate system for returned GML geometries.
+This will create a deegree WFS with the feature types from all configured feature stores in the workspace and ``urn:ogc:def:crs:EPSG::4258`` as coordinate system for returned GML geometries.
 A more complex configuration that restricts the offered WFS protocol versions, enables transactions, has multiple coordinate reference systems and limits GML output to 3.2 looks like this:

 .. topic:: WFS config example 2: More complex configuration

    .. literalinclude:: xml/wfs_complex.xml
       :language: xml

-The deegree WFS config file format is defined by schema file http://schemas.deegree.org/services/wfs/3.1.0/wfs_configuration.xsd.
-The root element is ``deegreeWFS`` and the config attribute must be ``3.1.0``.
+The deegree WFS config file format is defined by schema file http://schemas.deegree.org/services/wfs/3.2.0/wfs_configuration.xsd.
+The root element is ``deegreeWFS`` and the config attribute must be ``3.2.0``.
 The following table lists all available configuration options (the complex ones contain nested options themselves).
 When specifiying them, their order must be respected.

 .. table:: Options for ``deegreeWFS``